General Dentistry

 Tooth Decay

+Caries, or tooth decay, is a preventable disease.
+While it may not endanger your life, it could negatively impact your quality of life, which is of course something our team wants to help you avoid.
 When your teeth and gums are consistentley exposed to large amounts of starches and sugars, acids may form that begin to eat away at your teeth’s enamel.
 Examples of these carbohydrate-rich foods include candy, cookies, soft drinks, and even fruit juices.
 These foods leave deposits on your teeth which can bond with the bacteria that normally survive in your mouth and form plaque.
 The combination of deposits and plaque forms acids that can damage the mineral structure of teeth, with tooth decay resulting.

 Sensitive Teeth